-The City conducts a variety of water quality and flow monitoring activities of its natural resources and receiving waters for the purposes of (1) establishing baseline conditions to measure improvements, (2) ensuring safe swimming beaches, and (3) monitoring ecological changes.
+A variety of water quality and flow monitoring activity care conducted for the purposes of (1) establishing baseline conditions to measure improvements, (2) ensuring safe swimming beaches, and (3) monitoring ecological changes.

 Pine and Beaver Lakes

 King County, through its Lakes and Streams Monitoring Group, works with volunteers to collect water quality data at Beaver and Pine Lakes.
 Physical parameters such as water level, precipitation, temperature, and water clarity have been collected at frequencies ranging from daily to biweekly since about 1995.
 Water samples are also collected between May and October (the growing season) for analysis of phosphorus, nitrogen, chlorophyll, and other parameters to evaluate productivity and indicators of trophic state or potential for algal blooms.
-Sammamish provides monetary support to King County for this program.
+Sammamish contracts King County to conduct this program.

 The City through an interlocal agreement with King County also monitors water quality at local swimming beaches during the summer months for fecal coliform bacteria.
 Beaver Lake, Pine Lake, and Sammamish Landing beaches are all monitored approximately every other week during the summer months.
 If results exceed certain criteria, beaches are posted for closure until water quality improves.